mckennatim/spas/README.md

 https://github.com/eclipse/paho.mqtt.javascript
 ## tags
 ### 22-admind-super-search-save
-save need not be part of the store, and should work for any searched device
+save need not be part of the store, and should work for any searched device.
+So took saveDevice out of actions/mqtt and reducers/mqtt.
+Tried all forms of fetch for posting data to no avail.
+So am using rxjs style ajax, fuck promises

+    Observable.ajax({
+      url: url,
+      method: 'POST',
+      body: this.state.adev,
+      responseType: 'json',
+      headers: {
+        'Authorization': 'Bearer ' + ls.getCurrentToken().token
+      }
+    }).subscribe((xhr)=>{
+      console.log(xhr.response)
+    })

 ### 21-admind-verify-super
 copies the device object to verify and then adds verified geocode timeone info and sends it back
 ### 20-admind-verify